 No Jquery equals a faster site.

 You may have noticed from time to time some sites have a FOUC (Flash Of Unstyled Content) where the site appears broken for 0.5-1 second while it’s loading.
-This is because someone has deferred the CSS or fiddled with the CSS in some way to solve the “Avoid render blocking resources” recommendation in a speed test tool and, in the process, partially broke the site render.
+This is because someone has deferred the CSS files or fiddled with the CSS in some way to solve the “Avoid render blocking resources” recommendation in a speed test tool and, in the process, partially broke the site render.

 In general, the fewer render-blocking resources your site has and the smaller they are, the fastest the site will render.
 I.e. A lower FCP and LCP time.